 DataRefTool for X-Plane

-DataRefTool: an X-plane plugin to find and explore datarefs and commands in X-Plane.
-Features:
+Find and explore datarefs and commands in X-Plane:

 Screenshot of DataRefTool